 Most milking machines are made for cows.

-Though you can use some of these for milking your dairy goats, it is much better for your girls to be milked with something that is made for them.
+Though you can use some of these for milking your dairy goats, it is much better to milk your girls with something that is made for them.
 Part of this has to do with the fit.

-A milker that was designed for cows isn’t going to fit the teats of your goats as well.
-This can lead to the milker leaving light bruising on your girl on her teats, which is one of the causes of mastitis.
+A milker for cows isn’t going to fit the teats of your goats well.
+This can lead to the milker leaving light bruising on a doe’s teats, which is one of the causes of mastitis.

 Easy to Clean